SageSG/EEZEE-ReactJS/README.md

 ## Project Status

 Created the 4 pages from Figma, some of the elements are in px and may convert to viewport width and length to increase responsiveness.
+Can add default css tags into index.css, such as the frequently used h1,h2,h3 tags.
+For now, its coded inline.

 ## Installation and Setup Instructions